Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                             |
 | Python | `int get_button_max_value(Button button)`       |

-Returns the maximum allowed, absolute value for the specified button.
+Returns the maximum allowed absolute value for the specified button.

 See also:
 - [`Types: Button`](Types.md#button)